 EU-U.S. Privacy Shield Compliance

 To the extent that your data is transferred, The Channel Company exclusively uses third parties that are Privacy Shield-compliant to ensure the integrity and privacy of your data.
-In these instances of “onward transfer” of your data, The Channel Company remains potentially liable for subsequent violations of the Privacy Shield.
-We shall not be responsible, however, for the compliance of our customers or licensees with Privacy Shield, or with data privacy laws and regulations of the European Union or any other country.
+In these instances of "onward transfer" of your data, The Channel Company remains potentially liable for subsequent violations of the Privacy Shield.
+We shall not be responsible, however, for the compliance of our customers or licensees with Privacy Shield, or their compliance with data privacy laws and regulations of the European Union or any other country.

 In keeping with one of the Privacy Shield's core principles, Choice, you always have a choice about whether to opt in or opt out, and you maintain control over your data in the following ways: